 Summary of the Cosmological Argument

-Philosophical and scientific evidence both point squarely to confirm the universe’s absolute beginning in space and time.
+Philosophical and scientific evidence point squarely to confirm the universe’s absolute beginning in space and time.

-Since the universe began to exist from, absolutely nothing its cause must be external to the universe.
+Since the universe began to exist and was created from absolutely nothing, absolutely nothing, its cause must be external to the universe.

 The cause itself must be uncaused since, as we have seen, an infinite regression of causes is impossible.